 However, as we reported back at the beginning of November, UK house prices continued to perform strongly – in fact, at the fastest and strongest annual rate in over four years.

-So far, despite – and to some extent because of – the coronavirus pandemic, prices have risen sharply year-on-year.
-In October, the Halifax building society reports, an average UK house cost over £250,000 for the first time, with house prices rising 7.5% compared to 2019.
+Despite – and to some extent because of – the coronavirus pandemic, prices rose sharply year-on-year.
+In October, the Halifax building society reported, an average UK house cost over £250,000 for the first time, with house prices rising 7.5% compared to 2019.
 Detached houses saw 6% house price rises, with the average detached home gaining nearly £28,000 in total.

 - See more: Browse the World's Best Homes in our dedicated section

 'Unlike many other industries, the UK property market has proven its strength and resilience over the past few months,' says David Hannah.

 'This was in no small part due to the Government’s determination to prop up the market by introducing the stamp duty holiday.
 Unveiled by Chancellor Rishi Sunak in July, the holiday has been credited with fuelling a mini-boom in the property market.

 'According to recent figures released by HM Revenue and Customs, a total of 105,630 residential transactions took place in October, making it the busiest October in at least a decade.
 An extraordinary £1.9bn was raised from stamp duty in the third quarter of the year alone.

 'There is much speculation about the long-term impact that the holiday will have on the UK's housing market, with recent figures from Rightmove predicting that British house prices will grow an average of four per cent in 2021.
 With Brexit negotiations still ongoing, the implication that this will have on the UK's housing market remains to be seen.

 '2021 will be an interesting year for the property market, with the continuation of the stamp duty holiday giving the market a boost, but the economic impact of the pandemic and Brexit likely to drag it back down,' continues David.